The Road Ahead

 - At intersections, always check for turning vehicles before you leave the kerb and while you're crossing the road

-- Watch out for cyclists using roads, footpaths or pathways in parks before you step off the kerb
+- Watch out for bicycle riders using roads, footpaths or pathways in parks before you step off the kerb

-- When you’re on a shared path, keep to the left side of the pathway to allow room for cyclists to pass
+- When you’re on a shared path, keep to the left side of the pathway to allow room for bicycle riders to pass

 - If you use a walking stick/frame or ride a mobility scooter, make sure you know how to use it properly before setting out.